hobartprinting/prepress/README.md

    - running the script/app
 2. Ghostscript
    - used in rastering  pdf,ps,eps to grayscale tiff separations in c m y k and spot color.
+   - used with imagemagick in coverting an image to a pdf retaining its dpi and color model
    - used in converting postscript to pdf
-   - used in converting pdf to postscript
+   - used in converting pdf to a postscript
-   - used in converting pdf to grayscale pdf
+   - used in converting pdf to a grayscale pdf
-   - used in determining cmyk Ink Coverage of pdf or ps files
+   - used in determining cmyk Ink Coverage of a pdf or ps file
-     - and applying the coverage to a printer profile to calculate costs, or volume of ink
+     - and then applying the coverage to a printer profile to calculate costs, or volume of ink
+     - **ghostscript all that is needed when using the Ink Coverage portion**
 3. Imagemagick

-Optional
+   - used with ghostscript in coverting an image into a pdf retaining its dpi and color model
-4. java 8 or above - used for inspection of pdf's using pdfbox
+4. java 8 or above - used for inspection of pdf's using pdfbox (http://www.apache.org/licenses/)
-5. potrace - for creating vectors
+5. potrace - in the creation of vectors from a bitmap
+5. pdfbox - shows the cropbox, mediabox and trimbox data

+When the script is first launched it checks the presence for the open source tools such as ghostscript or imagemagick and if not present disables the menu items that need them.
+Therefore not all of the above requirements need to be present.

 A tcl/tk needs to be downloaded if not present.
 My favorite for windows tcl/tk is magicsplat.

 This application/script makes it easy to use opensource commands without escaping as when using a shell.